PHILIPPINES COUNTRY GUIDE

 Foreign corporations looking to expand their operations to the Philippines have the option of setting up a Branch Office, Representative Office, Regional Headquarters (RHQ), or Regional Operating Headquarters (ROHQ).

-However, our focus here is on those individuals looking to start a Philippines company rather than to expand an existing business.
+However, our focus here is on those individuals looking to start a Philippines company rather than to expand an existing global business.

 There is no minimum authorized capital stock that must be paid at the time of incorporation for an OPC either.